Daqarta for DOS Contents

 Also, during text macro entry the SHIFT key will not change the option display, so you will just have to keep in mind that you are not only entering text/data, but also storing a macro.
 This is not usually a problem, since text strings tend to be relatively short and focused compared to the complexity and depth of possible option sequences.

 When selecting an ID key to use with KeySt, it may be helpful to review the previously-saved descriptions of each with the Key Macro descriptive name viewer.
 You can invoke this by hitting ENTER when prompted for the KeySt ID.
 You may select a macro from this list for replacement, or enter a new ID.

 If you attempt to store a Key Macro with an ID that is already in use, you will be prompted with:

 'Replace N Key Macro?
 (Y default/N):'If you hit ENTER or Y, the prior macro using that ID will be replaced with the new one.
 Any other key will escape from the KeySt command.

-descriptive name of a Key Macro without actually replacing the macro itself.
+CHANGING THE DESCRIPTIVE NAME OF AN EXISTING KEY MACRO:Sometimes you may want to change only the descriptive name of a Key Macro without actually replacing the macro itself.
 To do this, begin as though you were going to replace the whole macro: Hit SHIFT-K (or ALT-INS) and give the ID of the selected macro.
 When prompted to replace it, hit ENTER or Y to do so.
 Then at the 'Name: ' prompt, enter the new name, but conclude with ALT-ENTER instead of ENTER.
 The new name will be accepted and the KeySt mode will be immediately exited with no other changes made.

 'Run Key Macro:'After you hit the ID key, the message line will change to: